braraki/braraki.github.io/_posts/2018-06-15-play-openai-gym-games.md

 categories: research
 ---

-OpenAI Gym has a ton of well-done simulated environments that are super useful for testing reinforcement learning algorithms.
-To use them, you pretty much just have to import gym and do
+OpenAI Gym has a ton of simulated environments that are great for testing reinforcement learning algorithms.
+Using them is extremely simple:

 {% highlight ruby %}
 import gym